 with foam brush.
 Then quickly wipe and blend stain with rag.

-Note: I have applied the gray-wash formula once the stain dried completely (with my wood beam mantel) and I applied it without letting wood stain dry (for this project).
+Note: I have applied the gray-wash formula once the stain dried completely (with my DIY wood beam mantel) and I applied it without letting wood stain dry (for this project).
 I liked results best when I did not give wood stain time to completely dry.

 Special thanks to AKA Design for the wood weathering idea.
 You can read her tutorial here.